 (ii) No child under six years of age who has lead poisoning resides in the unit.

-(DD) "Lead abatement contractor" means any individual who engages in or intends to engage in lead abatement and who employs or supervises one or more lead abatement workers, including on-site supervision of lead abatement projects, or prepares specifications, plans, or documents for a lead abatement project.
+(HH) "Lead abatement contractor" means any individual who engages in or intends to engage in lead abatement and who employs or supervises one or more lead abatement workers, including on-site supervision of lead abatement projects, or prepares specifications, plans, or documents for a lead abatement project.

-(EE) "Lead abatement project" means one or more lead activities that are conducted by a lead abatement contractor or lead abatement project designer and are reasonably related to each other.
+(II) "Lead abatement project" means one or more lead activities that are conducted by a lead abatement contractor or lead abatement project designer and are reasonably related to each other.

-(FF) "Lead abatement project designer" means a person who is responsible for designing lead abatement projects and preparing a pre-abatement plan for all designed projects.
+(JJ) "Lead abatement project designer" means a person who is responsible for designing lead abatement projects and preparing a pre-abatement plan for all designed projects.

 (KK) "Lead abatement worker" means an individual responsible in a non-supervisory capacity for the performance of lead abatement.

-(HH) Lead activity" means:
+(LL) Lead activity" means:

 (1) Any aspect of a lead inspection, lead risk assessment, lead hazard screen risk assessment, clearance examination; or